Assistance to Firefighters Grant (AFG) Program

 - Do we receive a notification our grant application has been received and is being considered?

 - Yes.
 When you apply electronically, you receive an e-mail confirmation of receipt for your grant application.
-If you apply using a paper application, you may only receive confirmation of receipt if you send your application by private courier or with a return receipt requested via the U.S. mail.

 - What are the hardware and software requirements for accessing and filing the grant application online?